ezimuel/zend-expressive-cache/README.md

 $app->get('/home', [CacheMiddleware::class, HomeAction::class], 'home');
 ```

 The `CacheMiddleware` is typically the first one in the pipe of the route.
+The
+first time, the cache will store the HTTP response provided by `HomeAction::class`.
+Starting from the second request, the cache will return the value stored until
+the `ttl` timeout.